How to brew tea on ice

 Measure 4-6g of tea into a kyusu, chawan or small ceramic bowl.
 You may add more or less tea, depending on your flavour preference.

-Cover the tea with approximately four ice cubes, and leave at room temperature uncovered.
+Cover the tea with approximately four cubes, and leave at room temperature uncovered.
+Alternatively, place in a refrigerator (recommended).

 Allow ice to completely melt.
 Strain and serve.